jsimplicio/jsimplicio.github.io/_posts/2018-1-1-dscout-for-android-with-mission-parts.md

 hero_image: "/../assets/images/1-1-2018-hero.png"
 hero_color: "#197FF6"
 ---
-Product and engineering worked on a major redesign of the dscout mobile experience.
-The new design was born out of the necessity to bring the mobile apps up to date with the new dscout Diary for researchers.
+The dscout mobile experience was redesigned with [the introduction of mission parts](/product/design/analyzing-entries-with-dscout/).
+The scout apps had to handle projects with missions that could be broken up into multiple parts.

-I was tasked with updating the design for the Android application, working alongside our design director, Timo Kuhn, who did the iOS designs.
-This project was interesting because I had never been an Android user.
-I had to start by learning Material Design, which was very methodical and quite fun to use.
+I was tasked with updating the design for the Android application, working alongside our design director, Timo Kuhn, who did the iOS redesign.

+This project was interesting because I am not an Android user and I never have been.
+I had to start by learning Material Design.
+I also consulted our Android engineers, Jared Davies and Jonathan Marsh, along the way.

 ### Goals
-* Update the app to handle the new dscout Diary, with mission parts.
+* Update the Android app to adapt to the new researcher dscout Diary experience.
 * Bonus: modernize the Android app's outdated design.
 * Bonus: handle some aspects of dscout Live in beta.